 Recognized as a national and party leader on national security, health care and cybersecurity, Congressman Jim Langevin has dedicated his many years of public service at the federal and state levels to the hard-working citizens of Rhode Island.

-Langevin serves on the House Armed Services Committee, where he is the Ranking Member of the Intelligence, Emerging Threats and Capabilities Subcommittee, and also serves on the subcommittees on Seapower and Projection Forces, and Strategic Forces.
+Langevin is a senior member of the House Armed Services Committee, where he is the Ranking Member of the Intelligence, Emerging Threats and Capabilities Subcommittee, and also serves on the subcommittees on Seapower and Projection Forces, and Strategic Forces.
 As a supporter of the critical national security work done by Rhode Island’s defense industry, he has worked in committee to double production of the extraordinary Virginia Class Submarines built in Quonset, meeting military needs and creating hundreds of new jobs.

-At the request of Minority Leader Nancy Pelosi, he is serving his fourth term on the House Permanent Select Committee on Intelligence, where he is a member of the Subcommittee on Technical and Tactical Intelligence.
-Langevin strongly believes that good intelligence is the nation’s first line of defense against terrorism and other national security threats.
+At the request of Minority Leader Nancy Pelosi, he is serving his fourth term on the House Permanent Select Committee on Intelligence, where he is a senior member.
+Langevin is a member of the Subcommittee on Technical and Tactical Intelligence, and strongly believes that good intelligence is the nation’s first line of defense against terrorism and other national security threats.

 As part of the Democratic Leadership team, Langevin serves as both a Democratic Regional Whip for New England and a member of House Minority Whip Steny Hoyer’s Senior Whip Team.
 In these roles, he is responsible for educating other Democratic members on key issues and helping to craft the party’s strategy and legislative agenda.